Juice Boy Videos

 As a member of the video crew, one of my tasks was to ensure that all of the gear was serviced and remained functional.
 Remember this was the era of video tape; way before portable hard drives, SD/Compact Flash cards, or portable computers.
 So we had to make sure the cameras, recording decks, and monitors had compatible power sources.
 Since all of our gear was 110/120 volt AC designed for the US market we would need a step-down transformer to convert the ship’s power source of 220 volts down to 120 in order to power our equipment.
 The ship’s engineering department obliged by constructing a multi-port device that weighed 30 to 40 pounds that had to be lugged every day from the engineering spaces below deck to our stateroom aft so we could charge our batteries and power the tape recorders for use that day.
 This device would soon prove to be worth its weight in gold.
 Nowadays you can buy a hand-held universal transformer replete with power connectors suitable for any location for as little as $30 — and stash it in your kit bag.

 Also aboard as part of the entertainment was author, lecturer, and maritime historian John Maxtone-Graham whose book The Only Way To Cross is the “bible of ship buffs”; a chronicle of the age of luxury transatlantic cruise ships, a bygone maritime era, when dozens of liners steamed in and out of New York, La Havre, Liverpool and other ports of call, accommodating the rich on lavish upper decks and hordes of immigrants deep within steerage.
-Our paternal grandmother, Anna Chuda, had transited the Atlantic from her native Galicia in steerage aboard just such a vessel on her way to Ellis Island which in 1988 was almost exactly [to the day] 75 years previously in 1913 when she was a teenager.
+Our paternal grandmother, Anna Chuda, had transited the Atlantic in steerage aboard just such a vessel from her native Galicia – then a province of Austria-Hungary – on her way to Ellis Island in 1913, almost exactly [to the day] 75 years ago when she was a teenager.

-So one evening, well on our way steaming across the Atlantic, John Maxtone-Graham was in the middle of a slide show presentation and lecture on the ill-fated Titanic, waxing on at length about the design flaws of the ocean liner using an ice cube tray as a prop to demonstrate how and why the ship — advertised to passengers as “unsinkable” — once the hull was breached, was impossible to seal no matter what the damage-control crew did because when a breached compartment filled with sea water, it just spilled over the top of its bulkhead and into the next, then the next, and next; the weight of the water eventually pulling down the bow and subsequently increasing the flow of sea water to other compartments – even if the ship was not moving.
+Anyway one evening, well on our way steaming across the Atlantic, John Maxtone-Graham was in the middle of a lecture and slide show presentation on the ill-fated Titanic, waxing on at length about the design flaws of the ocean liner using an ice cube tray as a prop to demonstrate how and why the ship — advertised to passengers as “unsinkable” — once its hull was breached, was impossible to re-seal no matter what the damage-control crew did because when a breached compartment filled with sea water, it just spilled over the top of its bulkhead and into the next compartment, then the next, and the next; until the weight of the water eventually pulled the ship’s bow down such that the flow of sea water into the remaining compartments increased unabated – even if the ship was not moving.

 The emergency lighting system eventually came on and everyone began talking, first in low murmurs then increasingly in panicked overtones.
 Many of the dignitaries in the audience left for their staterooms, while I and my compatriots on the video crew began discussing whether or not to break out the cameras and start shooting even in low light.
 Remember, this was before “smart” phones with umpteen mega pixel cameras when the latest gizmo was a FAX machine.